cnorick/curse-of-strahd-notes/Characters/Rictavio.md

 - If he gives the players [[The Tome of Strahd]], he warns them that they should keep it secret
 	- else [[Strahd Von Zarovich|Strahd]]'s spies will inform him, and he'll try to get it back
 - Thinks things through before rushing in
+- He's cursed by [[Vistani]]: "Live you always among monsters, and see everyone you love die beneath their claws."

 ## History/Info
 - Originally a doctor